 By the eighth day in McLeod Ganj, we have pretty much come to a routine.
 Most of the time, we eat breakfast at Snow Lion.
 After breakfast, I would go to Tushita Meditation Centre for daily guided meditation, and Elena would have 1-to-1 conversation with a nun (assigned by LHA).

 But we felt the urge to travel to other cities because we don’t want to miss our chance to travel around India.
 So we went to a travel agency and exploring possible destinations.
 We also went to internet cafe to do some research.
 We contemplated about visiting Golden Temple at Amritsar for 1 day, Agra for 1 day, Varanasi for 1 day, and then back to Delhi.

 We were told by Neil (president of LHA) that some people walk circling the Namgyal Monastery everyday.
 According to the website, Namgyal Monastery is the personal monastery of His Holiness the Dalai Lama.
 We were interested to give it a try.
 So in the late afternoon, we went for it.
 We encountered interesting sights along the way.
 Prayer flags, inscribed stones, prayer flags, inscription artist, a villa, a hindu monk (sadhu), and a cow!

 So our itinerary is: McLeod Ganj – Delhi – Agra – Varanasi – Delhi.
 We booked overnight bus ticket to New Delhi, train ticket from Delhi to Agra, and Agra to Varanasi, from a travel agent.
 There were no more seat for Varanasi to Delhi, so we didn’t book the train.
-Few days later, we decided to book a flight on Spicejet from Varanasi to New Delhi.
+A couple of days later, we decided to book a flight on Spicejet from Varanasi to New Delhi.